 - c.
 The size of a single Packet may be a maximum of 524,288 bytes as shown in Table 10-6.
 This includes the Packet Header, Packet Body, Packet Trailer, and optional Packet Secondary Header if enabled.
 The only exception to the packet size limit is the Computer Generated Data Packet, Format 1 Setup Record, which may be a maximum of 134,217,728 bytes.
 Any Packet that requires more than 524,288 bytes may generate multiple packets by utilizing the packet sequence counter.
 Some packet types allow a single data set to span multiple packets if the data set size or time does not fall under packet maximums.
 The specific mechanism allowing packet data spanning for each data type is described within that data type's section. - d.
 With the exception of Computer Generated Packets, all other Packet Generation Times shall be equal to or less than 100 milliseconds as measured by the 10 MHz Relative Time Counter whenever data is available.
 This requirement ensures that a packet shall contain equal to or less than 100 milliseconds worth of data, and that a packet containing any data must be generated equal to or less than 100 milliseconds from the time the first data was placed in the packet.
 This strategy will assure packet granularity and save bandwidth by not forcing or marking empty/idle packets. - e.
-Packets can not contain only filler or can not be idle or empty.
-All packets that are generated shall contain data. - f.
-All reserved bit-fields in packet headers or channel specific data words shall be set to zero (0x0).
+All packets that are generated shall contain data.
+Filler only, idle (as defined by medium or interface) only or empty packets shall not be allowed. - f.
+All reserved bit-fields in packet headers or Channel Specific Data Words shall be set to zero (0x0).